blahosyl/enlightened-publishing/README.md

 The nav bar (or navigation bar in long-form) ensures that visitors can quickly and easily navigate between various parts of the site.
 This is especially important given that the website is a continuous one, rather than being broken up into different `html` files.

-The nav bar is responsive to the type of device the site is viewed on: it appears as an expandable "hamburger" icon on smaller devices:
+The nav bar is responsive to the type of device the site is viewed on: it appears as an expandable "hamburger" icon on smaller devices.

+This functionality is based on the nav bar implementation of the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/).
+However, instead of expanding the nav bar and putting the nav elements under the logo, I have chosen to have them appear right under the hamburger icon, so that the user action (tapping the hamburger icon) and the result (the nav elements appearing) is closer together.

 ![The "hamburger" navigation functionality]()